21004601/VLSI-LAB-EXP-5/README.md

-# VLSI-LAB-EXP-5
-# 5.SIMULATION AND IMPLEMENTATION OF FINITE STATE MACHINE
+# 5.SIMULATION AND IMPLEMENTATION OF FINITE STATE MACHINE.

 # AIM:
 To simulate and synthesis finite state machine using VIVADO 2023.1